-Allocate the most capable team member or you’re setting them up for failure.
+Allocate the most capable team member or you're setting them up for failure.
 Identify the skills required, if those skills are not available how can these be acquired?
-Can parts of the project be delegated
+Can parts of the project be delegated?

 Don't be afraid to ask for help.
 Keeping projects on track and not being surprised by failure but encouraging open talking when problems arise.
 This has to be a clear message because you are a team and failure isn't good for business or morale.
 Brainstorming solutions can also be empowering and great for team building in supporting each other.

-Feedback this works both ways.
+Feedback works both ways.
 People should know where they stand but also be encouraged to share opinions and feedback on how the project is progressing.
 Asking how you can help them achieve the best end result?
 How you can help realign from any deviation?
 This feedback process is not about dictating a solution but encourages more accountability towards what is their responsibilities.

 The delegation of tasks and roles to other team members give them a feeling of empowerment and motivates them to perform well.
-That feeling of a sense of ownership for the task they are responsible for making them keen to deliver the best results as they know that only they are accountable to its success.
+That feeling of a sense of ownership for the task they are responsible for makes them keen to deliver the best results as they know that only they are accountable to its success.

 Introduce ways to Improve Time Management to increase performance